Drishyam 2: Plot

-Later, Georgekutty is placed on trial for Varun's murder.
-Concurrently, Vinayachandaran, having learned about Georgekutty's arrest, pays a visit to Bastin, Geetha and Prabhakar.
-He reveals that during his business collusions with Georgekutty, the latter had fabricated a script for a future crime-thriller, loosely based on Varun's murder.
-He further reveals that Georgekutty had published a novel, titled Drishyam, based on the film script (although it was published under Vinayachandran's name, for copyright protection).
-The quartet is then informed that Georgekutty had officially pleaded not guilty, with his legal defence submitting that he had been framed by the authorities, which had "misused" Drishyam's plot as a means to incriminate him.
-Realizing that Georgekutty's earlier confession matches with Drishyam's plot, Bastin deduces that Georgekutty had created the novel and the confession, as a part of a scheme to escape legal punishment.
-Even more surprising, the DNA tests conducted on the skeleton revealed that it doesn't match Varun's DNA.
-Vinayachandran divulges that Georgekutty had fabricated an alternate climax for his film – in which the hero (Georgekutty), in his bid to evade legal punishment, would procure the remains of another person of same age and sex, who had died owing to similar injuries like that of the villain by befriending the gravedigger of the cemetery where that said body had been interred.
-The hero would keep the skeletal remains which he got from the cemetery with him for nearly three years, and befriend a security guard at the district medical college morgue under the pretext of offering him a chance in the film industry.
-On the night the remains excavated from the police station arrive at the morgue, after plying the security guard with drinks, the hero would switch the body in the morgue, just before the day the DNA analysis is to be performed.
+Georgekutty is placed on trial for Varun's murder.
+Concurrently, Vinayachandaran pays a visit to Thomas, Geetha and Prabhakar.
+He reveals that the latter had fabricated a script for a future crime-thriller, loosely based on Varun's murder.
+He further reveals that Georgekutty had published the script as a novel, titled Drishyam, though it was published under Vinayachandran's name, for copyright protection.
+Georgekutty pleads not guilty, with his legal defence claiming that he had been framed by the police, who had misused Drishyam's plot to incriminate him.
+Realizing that Georgekutty's earlier confession matches with Drishyam's plot, Thomas deduces that Georgekutty had created the novel and confession, to avoid punishment.
+Furthermore, the DNA tests conducted on the skeleton do not match Varun's DNA, much to everyone's shock.
+Vinayachandran divulges that Georgekutty created an alternate climax for his film – in which the hero would procure the skeleton of another male of the same age and sex, who had died due to similar injuries similar to the villain by befriending the gravedigger of the cemetery where the skeleton is buried.
+The hero would keep the skeletal remains which he got from the cemetery with him for three years, before befriending the security guard of the district medical college morgue under the guise of offering him a role in his film.
+On the night the remains, which were excavated from the police station, arrive at the morgue, after playing with the security guard, the hero would switch the bodies, the night before the DNA analysis is conducted.

-With no physical evidence to prove his culpability, Georgekutty is released on personal bail.
-Georgekutty's lawyer requests the Judge to kindly direct the state police not to proceed against Georgekutty and his family for the time being as they are approaching the High Court of Kerala to stop all the proceedings against them in connection with the "so-called" crime.
-The Judge calls IG Bastin to his chambers and tells him that both Georgekutty's and Prabhakar's families truly deserve justice but the legal system is unable to provide it to them.
-The Judge also orders Bastin to end all investigations of Varun’s case, as unsolved cases are not new to the system.
+With no physical evidence to prove his culpability, Georgekutty is released on bail.
+Georgekutty's lawyer Renuka requests the court to restrict the police of investigating Georgekutty and his family for the time being as they are approaching the high court to stop proceedings against them in connection with the crime.
+The judge calls Thomas to his chamber and tells him that both Georgekutty's and Prabhakar's families deserve justice, but the legal system is unable to provide it to them.
+The judge also orders Thomas to end the investigation of Varun’s murder, as unsolved cases are not new to the system.
 Outside the courthouse, Vinayachandran discloses to Geetha and Prabhakar that Georgekutty's alternate climax had a tail end as well: the hero would transfer the villain's ashes to his bereaved parents.
 Simultaneously, Georgekutty has Varun's cremated skeletal remains anonymously handed over to Geetha and Prabhakar.